 The first company is a warehouse club store (Company A).
 Founded in 1993, this company is a warehouse club store located in Santo Domingo, Dominican Republic.
 The organization is a retail model that focuses on the sale of global merchandise as well as local.
 Being the largest of its kind in Central America, Colombia and the Caribbean, it has more than three million client members.
 The organization counts with five stores in Dominican Republic.
 The company's goal is to expand in the continuous growing markets and wants to differentiate itself from its competitors by focusing on the shopping experience of its clients.
 Being an international company with stores in different countries, this company focuses on creating a strong organizational culture.
-This culture is implemented in all the employees of all the the numbers.
+This culture is implemented in all the employees of all the organization and stores around Latin America.
+According to the organization, when below 10.

-Spell out
+Spell out the numbers